 A lip trill is an act of making your mouth vibrate very fast while making a "brrr" sound.
 It's often done from the time that we're kids growing up and exploring new sounds with our friends in school.

 Lips trills are sometimes referred to as lip rolls, raspberries, lip bubbles, or lip buzzing.
-It can be pretty hard to do if you're a beginner and it takes some practice to be able to pull them off for a long period of time.
+It can be pretty hard to do if you're a beginner, and it takes some practice to be able to pull them off for an extended period of time.

 The air that pushes up from your consistent escaping breath helps you increase your breath support, puts your larynx muscles in a productive and relaxed state, and then the vibrations help to relax and activate your face muscles.

 Related Post: Vocal Warmups And Scales To Use

 Lip trills can also help shake some phlegm out of your system with the constant vibrations from the mouth.
 It's a good way to clear your throat out without the abrasiveness of coughing or actually clearing your throat.